example42/psick/vagrant/environments/pe_gitlab/README.md

 Note 2: It's recommended to run this Vagrant environment on hosts that have at least 16 Gb or RAM.
 Edit ```config.yaml``` to tune the memory to allocate to the VM.

-#### Gitlab server setup
+### Gitlab server setup

-    Once the PE installation is up an running and you have completed the steps above vagrant up git.demo
+    Once the PE installation is up an running and you have completed the steps above you can start the GitLab VM:

+    vagrant up git.lab.psick.io

 This environments also provides a fairly evoluted integration with GitLab: